-Course Outline: PHYS 2004 Modern Physics for Engineers- Fall 2022
+Course Outline: PHYS 2004 Modern Physics for Engineers- Fall 2023

 Modern Physics for physicists and engineering physicists.
-This course for Fall 2022 is an IN-PERSON WITH ON-CAMPUS ATTENDANCE.
-It is a real-time synchronous course where the professor and students meet simultaneously in room University Centre Room: 282, at scheduled days and times.
+This course for Fall 2023 is an IN-PERSON WITH ON-CAMPUS ATTENDANCE.
+It is a real-time synchronous course where the professor and students meet simultaneously in room 103 of the Steacie building, at scheduled days and times.
 The Professor share information, key ideas, theories, problems and concepts in an in-person course environment.
 Participation in synchronous courses requires students to be on campus.
-PollEverywhere will be used to break up lecture time with a quick riddle, quiz, or brain teaser to engage the participants.
 All the lecture material will be posted on Brightspace to engage the participants.

-Lecture sessions in of PHYS 2004 will be recorded and made available only to those within the class.
+Lecture sessions in of PHYS 2604 will be recorded and made available only to those within the class.
 Sessions will be recorded to enable access to students who may have conflicting commitments or cannot attend the in-person lecture.
-If students wish not to be recorded, they need to leave their camera and microphone turned off.

 Please note that the lecture notes and the recordings are protected by copyright.
 Students are not permitted to reproduce or distribute lecture notes publicly for commercial or non-commercial purposes.
 The recordings are for your own educational use, but you are not permitted to publish to third party sites, such as social media sites and course materials sites.
-You may be expected to use the video and/or audio and/or chat during web conferencing sessions for participation and collaboration.
 If you have concerns about being recorded, please email me directly so we can discuss these.